sigp/lighthouse/docs/onboarding.md

 If you are interested in contributing to the Ethereum ecosystem, and you want to learn Rust, Lighthouse is a great project to work on.

-Initially this wiki will contain reading material to help get you started in Rust and Ethereum.
+Initially this doc will contain reading material to help get you started in Rust and Ethereum.
 Eventually it will have guides specific to Lighthouse.

 ## Learn Rust